boulder-on/JFA/README.md

 The @StructPadding annotation here is optional and maintained for legacy reasons (and in case my calculations for padding a wrong on some platforms).
 Also, I guess it's possible that you have a very strange struct where you need bespoke padding.
 In general, the library will automatically add the padding that it thinks is required.
-If you use @StructPadding then that tell JPassport how much padding to put before or after a struct member (negative numbers indicate pre-member padding).
+If you use @StructPadding that tells JPassport how much padding to put before or after a struct member (negative numbers indicate pre-member padding).
 There are also separate annotation values for different platforms (windowsBytes, macBytes, linuxBytes).